ScienceZoneUK/science-zone-uk/python_pit/wk12/coffee_machine_class.md

 # Step 3: Ask the user

-# Step 4: Check ingredients and payment
-        # if resources then get price
+# Step 4: If resources then get price from menu

-            #if processed payment then make coffee
+# Step 5  If processed payment then make coffee
 ```

 ## 🎯 Bonus Challenges